RegisBloemer/samrboxESP32-CAM/README.md

 # smartboxESP32-CAM
-Work of the wireless networks discipline of the Computer Engineering course at the Federal University of Fanta Catarina
+Work of the wireless networks discipline of the Computer Engineering course at the Federal University of Santa Catarina